-Recreate the file system using the recovered file system pools.
-The new FSMap
+First up, recreate the file system using the recovered file system pools.
+The

-will have the filesystem’s default settings.
-However, the user defined file
+new FSMap will have the filesystem’s default settings.
+However, the user defined

 extra data pools, etc., are lost and need to be reapplied later.

-Restart the MDSs.
-Check that the file system is no longer in degraded state and one of the MDSs is active.
+Check that the file system is no longer in degraded state and has an active MDS.